tustin2121/James_Somerton_Transcripts/_videos/digub0QVCho.md

 <compare>
 <james {% include timecode %}>

-Butler claimed the gay panic defense, telling the police, <q>"Well, sir, he started talking, you know, queer stuff, you know, and I just didn't want no part of it."</q>
+Butler claimed the gay panic defense, telling the police,

+> "Well, sir, he started talking, you know, queer stuff, you know, and I just didn't want no part of it."

 </james>
-<from></from>
 <comment {% include commenter for=tobi %}>

 The only places I could find this full quote online was at [murderpedia](https://murderpedia.org/male.B/b/butler-Charles.htm) and on page 79 of Cynthia Lee's *Murder and the Reasonable Man: Passion and Fear in the Criminal Courtroom* (2007).
 (They found the quote in the same place, a 1999 article at CourtTV by Bryan Robinson than seems to have been erased from the Internet.)
 Charles Butler actually withdrew his mental defect defense before the trial and instead argued that he had not killed Billy himself, Steven Mullins had done that alone, though "gay panic" was still featured in the trial.
 (Lee 2008, p.
 493)